MichaelCurrin/simplest-jekyll/README.md

     - for the theme.
 That handles the layout and styling.
     - Other standard values like baseurl, title and description have been left out.
 When building on GH Pages, these will be inferred for you by the GH Pages gem.
 - `Gemfile`
-    - Not actually used by GH Pages but it allows you to install the theme locally.
+    - Not actually used by GH Pages but it allows you to install the theme locally with Bundle and run the site with Jekyll.
+If you don't want to use a user-level Jekyll, you'll need Jekyll added to this file.

 If you want a more full-fledged example of a multi-page site with posts, gems, layouts, etc. then checkout my [jekyll-blog-demo](https://github.com/MichaelCurrin/jekyll-blog-demo) repo.
 That can be used as a template and demo site too.